 IN HARMONY WITH THE ENVIRONMENT

-CONFORMITY TO LANDSCAPE – Conform to irregular (steep) paths to blend in with the surrounding environment.
+- CONFORMITY TO LANDSCAPE– Conform to irregular (steep) paths to blend in with the surrounding environment.
 This feature precludes the need for many transfer points which are a common source of spillage and fugitive dust.

-COMPACT ARRANGEMENTS – By virtue of their high capacity, high angle and adaptable profile features, Sandwich conveyors facilitate the most compact arrangements of any materials handling system, minimizing disturbances of the environment.
+- COMPACT ARRANGEMENTS– By virtue of their high capacity, high angle and adaptable profile features, Sandwich conveyors facilitate the most compact arrangements of any materials handling system, minimizing disturbances of the environment.

-MINIMIZING EXCAVATION DISTURBANCE OF THE SUB-SURFACE – Sandwich Belt conveyors allow the most direct haulage path from deep open pit mines and from underground excavation projects eliminating the cost of any additional excavation.
+- MINIMIZING EXCAVATION DISTURBANCE OF THE SUB-SURFACE– Sandwich Belt conveyors allow the most direct haulage path from deep open pit mines and from underground excavation projects eliminating the cost of any additional excavation.

-CREATING A POWER SOURCE – A downhill Sandwich conveyor system can operate regeneratively, thereby feeding power to the grid, becoming a power source.
+- CREATING A POWER SOURCE– A downhill Sandwich conveyor system can operate regeneratively, thereby feeding power to the grid, becoming a power source.

-Industries that have benefited from these benefits include sludge and sawdust handling in composting systems, biomass for fuel in the form of RDF (refuse derived fuel to garbage) to power projects, hog fuel at pulp and paper mills and shredded tires for fuel at cement plants, to name a few.
+Industries that have benefited from these features include sludge and sawdust handling in composting systems, biomass for fuel in the form of RDF (refuse derived fuel to garbage) to power projects, hog fuel at pulp and paper mills and shredded tires for fuel at cement plants, to name a few.

 CONFORMITY TO THE LANDSCAPE